 In addition, I see many women with upper back, neck, shoulder and arm pain from the hours spent feeding their baby.

 You and Your Baby offer

-During 2019, The Odiham Clinic is offering a Mother and Baby package for £70 – consultation and treatment for mum, plus an assessment for your baby.
+The Odiham Clinic is offering a Mother and Baby package for £120 – consultation and treatment for mum and baby.
 If you are suffering pain, seeing a manual therapist such as an Osteopath is a safe and natural choice when you are limited on taking painkillers.

 Tips for enjoying your pregnancy and baby

 - You are more likely to resolve the problem if you seek help early, before you get too heavy.

 - Try and keep active during your pregnancy, eg. swimming, pregnancy yoga.
 You need to prepared for what some people would describe as a ‘marathon’!